 Plantar Fasciitis – Your Path to Recovery

 If you haven’t experienced it, you’ve probably heard about it.
-Plantar fasciitis is a common condition which mainly affects keen runners and hikers, but it can occur in anyone who is on their feet a lot.
-It is a musculoskeletal condition, and it can impact upon your shock absorption and arch formation making it incredibly difficult to walk or run without pain.
-In this blog post, Erko Physio will be sharing some insight into plantar fasciitis and how you can overcome it with the help of our sports physiotherapists.
+Plantar heel pain (formerly known as plantar fasciitis) is a common condition which mainly affects keen runners and hikers, but it can occur in anyone who is on their feet a lot.
+It is a musculoskeletal condition, and it can impact your shock absorption and arch formation making it incredibly difficult to walk or run without pain.
+In this blog post, Brunswick Heads Physio will be sharing some insight into plantar heel pain and how you can overcome it with the help of our sports physiotherapists.

-If you are experiencing ongoing heel pain, there’s a strong chance it may be plantar fasciitis.
+If you are experiencing ongoing heel pain, there’s a strong likelihood that it may be plantar heel pain.
 Along the soles of your feet lies the plantar fascia, which plays a critical role in shock absorption and arch formation.
-The plantar fascia has a similar structure to that of a tendon, and it has a thick and fibrous composition which makes it susceptible to micro tearing during rigorous physical activity.
+The plantar fascia has a similar structure to that of a tendon, and it has a thick and fibrous composition.

-The plantar fascia is what makes walking and running so efficient, but if you overstress this area by placing excessive load on it, you may cause damage and experience ongoing heel pain.
-Without proper treatment, the plantar fascia will continue to become inflamed and bruising may occur.
+The plantar fascia is what makes walking and running so efficient, but if you overstress this area, by placing excessive load on it, it may become irritated resulting in you experiencing ongoing heel pain.

-The plantar fascia is non-elastic, making rest and recovery following physical activity an essential part of the healing process.
-In addition to guiding your foot movement during running/walking, the nerves in your plantar fascia also send signals to the brain which enable you to better coordinate movement.
+The plantar fascia is non elastic, which makes rest and recovery following physical activity an essential part of the healing process.
+In addition to guiding your foot movement during running/walking, the nerves in your plantar fascia are also responsible for sending signals to your brain which enable you to better coordinate movement.

-Some of the most common causes of plantar fasciitis include:
+Some of the most common causes of plantar heel pain include: